Pereskiopsis: Distribution

 Species of Pereskia are native from Mexico south through Guatemala to Honduras, with one species, Pereskiopsis diguetii, also being found in Bolivia.

 Cultivation

 Pereskiopsis species are not often cultivated as ornamental plants.
-Seedlings are used as grafting stock because of their narrow stem and vigorous growth.
+Seedlings are used as grafting stock because of their narrow stem and vigorous growth, and are commonly used as rootstock to graft seedlings of columnar cacti such as Echinopsis pachanoi and Echinopsis lageniformis in order to accelerate their growth.